swainechen/chenlab-training/websites/gis-aws/content/05-DownloadDatafromS3/04-DownloadFromS3.md

 cd /tmp/fastq/SRR6327950
 ```

-3. Run the AWS CLI command to copy files from the S3 bucket to the directory just created
+3. Run the AWS CLI command to copy files from the S3 bucket to this new directory.

 ```bash
 aws --profile training s3 cp s3://slchen-lab-transfer/GIS-training/SRR6327950/SRR6327950_1.fastq.gz . --region ap-southeast-1